USPS Gave Themselves 10 Years to Do an 18-Month Job

 - **Day 21:** He issued an ultimatum: commit to "extremely hardcore" work, or leave.
 Hundreds more walked.

 The platform kept running.
-Not perfectly.
-There were bumps.
-But the lights stayed on, the service stayed up, and the company started moving toward profitability.
+It didn't run perfectly, and there were bumps.
+Still, the lights stayed on, the service stayed up, and the company started moving toward profitability.

 You can have opinions about how Musk runs things.
 That's fine.
-But what you can't argue with is the tempo.
-He walked into a broken company and restructured it in weeks.
-Not months.
-Not years.
-Certainly not a decade.
+What you can't argue with is the tempo.
+He walked into a broken company and restructured it in weeks — not months, not years, and certainly not a decade.

 That's the difference between "we have a plan" and "we fixed the problem."